Evann Guessand: Aston Villa

 On 8 August 2025, Guessand signed for Premier League club Aston Villa for an undisclosed fee; the contract is valid until 2030.
 This fee was reported to be worth €35 million (£30.5 million).

-Guessand made his Premier League debut as a late substitute in a 1–0 defeat to Brentford on 23 August 2025.

-On 23 October 2025, Guessand scored his first Aston Villa goal in an eventual 2–1 Europa League defeat to Go Ahead Eagles.
+He made his Premier League debut as a late substitute in a 1–0 defeat to Brentford on 23 August.
+On 23 October, Guessand scored his first Aston Villa goal in an eventual 2–1 Europa League defeat to Go Ahead Eagles.